Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: Experimental Results and Evaluation

 In Listing \ref{lst:code}, we see an example function from the ManyTypes4Py dataset.
 For simplification, we report only the three arguments of the function predicted by the Type4Py system.
 In this qualitative example, it is easy for the system to predict the common type string but complicated to predict nested data types.
 This is in line with our quantitative results.

-We summarize that it is important to work on the problem with the rare data types to achieve better results with the system and that the gap in the results between setup a and setup b is independent of the data type occurrence frequency.
+We summarize that it is important to work on the problem with the rare data types to achieve better results with the system and that the gap in the results between setups a and b is independent of the data type occurrence frequency.

-\fbox{ \parbox{0.95\linewidth}{ {Answer to RQ 4: Data types that occur more than 100 times in the data set can be predicted up to an F1-score of 64,91 percentage points better than data types that occur less frequently.
-When removing the unpredictable data types, this is still the case but the gap between the common and rare data types is smaller.} } } \textbf{RQ 5: What is the impact of the out-of-vocabulary problem on system performance?} When embedding source code, the out-of-vocabulary problem plays a major role in many software engineering tasks \cite{karampatsis2020big,hellendoorn2017deep} since user-defined data types, identifiers, and method names make the vocabulary practically infinite.
+\fbox{ \parbox{0.95\linewidth}{ {Answer to RQ 4: The F1-score decreases up to 64.91 percentage points for data types that occur less than 100 times in the dataset compared to common data types.
+When removing the unknown data types, the effect is still the same, but the gap in the results between the common and rare data types is smaller.} } } \textbf{RQ 5: What is the impact of the out-of-vocabulary problem on system performance?} When embedding source code, the out-of-vocabulary problem plays a major role in many software engineering tasks \cite{karampatsis2020big,hellendoorn2017deep} since user-defined data types, identifiers, and method names make the vocabulary practically infinite.
 The embedding method Word2Vec, which is used in the Type4Py system, cannot embed unknown words.
 Thus, vocabulary that does not appear in the training set of the Word2Vec model is not embedded and the information is lost.
-We assume that in our cross-domain setup this effect is amplified, since domain-specific vocabulary may be used in the domains.\\
+We assume that in our cross-domain setup this effect is amplified, since domain-specific vocabulary may be used in the domains.

 For our experiments, we create three Word2Vec models for each setup, trained with different data.
 For the first model, we use in setup Web2Cal the training set from the web domain and in setup M4p2Cal the training set from ManyTypes4Py.
 The second Word2Vec model is trained with the training sets of both domains, which are web and scientific calculation for the first setup Web2Cal and ManyTypes4Py and scientific calculation for the second setup M4p2Cal.
 In order to train the third model, we do not only use the training sets like in model 2, we utilize all data from both domains.